charly/omnigrid/README.md

     localhost:3000/omnigrid

-## Choose & Generate & Wireframe to work on
+## Choose & Generate & Wireframe to Work on
 TODO